Why Do Dogs Get Stuck Together? Understanding Dog Mating Behavior

 What to Do If Your Dog Mates Unexpectedly?

-If your dog mates with another dog and you weren’t planning for it, don’t panic.
-Accidental mating can happen quickly especially if a female is in heat.
-But there are steps you can take to manage the situation responsibly.
+Don’t worry if your dog mates with another dog and you didn’t plan for it.
+It can happen quickly if a female is in heat and they mate by accident.
+But you can do things to handle the situation in a responsible way.

 Step-by-Step: What to Do Next